-Since my website is behind Cloudflare, which is already an advantage in terms of security, performance, reliability and insight, it does not mean that the website cannot be hacked.
+Since my website is behind Cloudflare, which is already an advantage in terms of security, performance, reliability, and insight, it does not mean that the website cannot be hacked.
 According to sucuri.net, websites using WordPress CMS are constantly being hacked.
 Of course, it depends on the mode of attack and the infection impact.

 Migrating to TLS

 Migrating a CMS which already has several articles posted can be an issue as the URLs are already recorded in the database as well as in the source code itself.
 Also, there were links on the website which were not pointed on HTTPS.
 After moving to the HTTPS version, errors such as “Mixed content” could be noticed when accessing the website.
-One of the interesting free feature of Cloudflare is that everyone can have a free SSL certificate issued by Comodo.
+One of the interesting free features of Cloudflare is that everyone can have a free SSL certificate issued by Comodo.
 You will have to generate your certificate and your private key from Cloudflare and point it on your Virtual Host.

 Some corrections on WordPress source code needed to be added in the wp-config file as follows: